Cardinals vs. Reds Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Adam Wainwright (1-0) to the mound for his fourth start this season.
+- The Cardinals will send Steven Matz (0-5) to the mound for his 10th start this season.

-- Wainwright will look to finish five or more innings for the fourth start in a row.
+- Matz has not earned a quality start in nine starts this season.

+- In nine starts, Matz has pitched through or past the fifth inning seven times.
+He has a season average of 5.1 frames per outing.

 |Opponent